mlcommons/ck/cm-mlops/challenge/run-mlperf@home-v3.1-gpu/run-nvidia-gpu-gpt-j-6b-ref-pytorch.md

 ls backend.py
 ```

+The original model is available at the [Hugging Face Zoo](https://huggingface.co/EleutherAI/gpt-j-6b).
+It was fine-tuned by Intel for this benchmark
+and is available at the MLCommons cloud.
+It is automatically downloaded by CM using [this script](https://github.com/mlcommons/ck/blob/master/cm-mlops/script/get-ml-model-gptj/_cm.json).

 You can try to improve the performance (QPS) on this code or fine-tune model and substitute the default one
 in [this line](https://github.com/mlcommons/inference/blob/master/language/gpt-j/backend.py#L27).

-Some examples can be seen [here](https://betterprogramming.pub/fine-tuning-gpt-j-6b-on-google-colab-or-equivalent-desktop-or-server-gpu-b6dc849cb205).
+Some examples of fine-tuning can be seen [here](https://betterprogramming.pub/fine-tuning-gpt-j-6b-on-google-colab-or-equivalent-desktop-or-server-gpu-b6dc849cb205).

 Any better performance or accuracy result will be very valuable to the community.